Current as of October 2014 | Download print version (in PDF)

-The Finance Act, 2008 had changed the definition of "charitable purpose" such that the "[a]dvancement of any other object of general public utility" would not be considered a "charitable purpose" if it involved carrying on any activity in the nature of trade, commerce, or business, or any activity rendering services in relation to trade, commerce, or business for a fee, tax, or other consideration.
-However, the Finance Act, 2011 has now provided some relief by exempting the aggregate value of the receipts from such activities up to 2.5 million Indian rupees (approximately USD $45,000).
+The Finance Act (2008) changed the definition of "charitable purpose" such that the “[a]dvancement of any other object of general public utility” would not be considered a “charitable purpose” if it involved carrying on any activity in the nature of trade, commerce, or business, or any activity rendering services in relation to trade, commerce, or business for a fee, tax, or other consideration.
+However, the Finance Act (2011) limited this exception by exempting the aggregate value of the receipts from such activities up to IRS 2.5 million (approximately $45,000 USD).
 This exemption is retroactively effective from April 1, 2008.

 4. Disqualification from Exemption

-The following groups are ineligible for tax exemption: all private religious trusts; charitable trusts or organizations created after April 1, 1962; and charitable trusts established for the benefit of any particular religious community or caste.
-However, a trust or organization established for the benefit of "Scheduled Castes, backward classes, Scheduled Tribes or women and children" is an exception.
-Such a trust or organization is not disqualified, and its income is exempt from taxation.
+The following groups are not eligible for tax exemption: private religious trusts, and charitable trusts or organizations created after April 1, 1962 which are established for the benefit of any particular religious community or caste.
+However, a trust or organization established for the benefit of "Scheduled Castes, backward classes, Scheduled Tribes or women and children" is an exception: Such a trust or organization is not disqualified, and its income is eligible for tax exemption.

 India subjects certain sales of goods and services to VAT, with a fairly broad range of exempt activities.
 The rates range from 1% to 12.5%, with most goods and services taxed at 12.5%.

-Several other tax laws have now merged into VAT, including the Sales Tax Act, Motor Spirit Taxation Act, Purchase Tax on Sugarcane Act, and the Transfer of Right to Use Act.
+India has merged several other tax laws with the VAT Law, including the Sales Tax Act, Motor Spirit Taxation Act, Purchase Tax on Sugarcane Act, and the Transfer of Right to Use Act.

-The Income Tax Act, section 80G, sets forth the types of donations that are tax-deductible.
-The Act permits donors to deduct contributions to trusts, societies and section 25 companies.
+The Income Tax Act sets forth the types of donations that are tax-deductible (Income Tax Act Section 80G).
+The Act permits donors to deduct contributions to trusts, societies and Section 8 companies.
 Many institutions listed under 80G are government-related; donors are entitled to a 100% deduction for donations to some of these government funds.
 Donors are generally entitled to a 50% deduction for donations to non-governmental charities.
 Total deductions taken may not exceed 10% of the donor's total gross income.
-Also, in order to qualify for tax deduction, any donation in excess of IRS 10,000 ($$200) cannot be made by cash.
+In addition, in order to qualify for tax deduction, any donation in excess of IRS 10,000 ($200) cannot be made by cash.